memgraph/docs/mage/query-modules/python/elasticsearch-synchronization.md

 ## Abstract
 **Elasticsearch** is a **text-processing platform** that can be used to enhance the capabilities of a graph database like Memgraph.
 It offers many fine-grained features useful when working on a text that is impossible to develop in databases.
 Data residing in Elasticsearch and Memgraph should be **synchronized** because otherwise, the whole system could be in an inconsistent state.
 Such a feature can be added inside Memgraph by using triggers: every time a new entity is added (node or edge) it gets indexed to the Elasticsearch index.

-### Blog Posts

 The following blog posts explain how Memgraph integrated Elasticsearch into its technology stack:
 <!--- [Elasticsearch](TODO add URL when blog post will be published)-->

-### About the query module

-In this module you can find support for the following interesting features:
+The module supports the following features:
 - creating **Elasticsearch index** from Memgraph clients using Cypher
 - **indexing all data** inside Memgraph to Elasticsearch indexes
 - managing Elasticsearch **authentication** in a secure way